-Dr. Joel C. Gregory is Professor of Preaching at Truett Seminary and Distinguished Fellow of Georgetown College in Georgetown, KY.
+Dr. Joel C. Gregory holds the George W. Truett Endowed Chair of Evangelism and Preaching and is a Distinguished Fellow of Georgetown College in Georgetown, KY.
 He is founder and principal of Joel Gregory Ministries, an international ministry of teaching and preaching.

 Joel earned two degrees from Baylor University, B.A. summa cum laude and Ph.D.
 He holds the M.Div. from Southwestern Baptist Theological Seminary where he also taught preaching for three years.

 Joel served Texas Baptist churches for 25 years, including the pastorate of Travis Avenue in Fort Worth and First Baptist, Dallas.
 Joel was elected twice unanimously as President of the Baptist General Convention of Texas.
 He served for years as the preacher on the International Baptist Hour on more than 500 stations.
 He addressed the Baptist World Alliance in Seoul and the Baptist New Covenant in Atlanta.
 In the recent year Joel spoke 181 times in 28 churches and 34 conferences in the USA, UK and Ghana.